samcday/node-traceurified-module/README.md

 ...
 Voila!
 You may now start writing ES6 code in your package.

+## Why use traceurified-module

+Most of the magic happens in Traceur.
+Traceur handles parsing ES6 code and transforming it into valid ES5 code, along with polyfilling ES6 standard library support.
+So, why use this project?
+What does it actually *do*?

+ * Simplifies transpiling your ES6 code into ES5 for distribution.
+ * Sandboxes your code so that ES6 polyfills and other traceur-runtime code does not affect other packages / application code running in the Node.js process.
+ * Basically, does its best to make writing ES6 code that targets ES5 runtimes as seamless as possible from a development and distribution perspective.
+ * Integrates with your project in such a way that removing it and shipping ES6 code is extremely simple (once Node.js itself ships a V8 version that implements all of the ES6 you need).

 ## How It Works

 [Traceur](https://github.com/google/traceur) compiles your ES6 code into ES5.
 It also provides a runtime to support ES6 constructs and polyfill new ES6 APIs.